numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 Motivation and scope
 ******************************************************************************

-As a continuation of NEP 42, the goal of this NEP is to extend universal functions to DTypes defined outside of NumPy.
+The goal of this NEP is to extend universal functions support the new DType system detailed in NEPs 41 and 42.
 While the main motivation is enabling new user-defined DTypes, this will also significantly simplify defining universal functions for NumPy strings or structured DTypes.